Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 Here’s a list of things to avoid doing at this festival:

-• On Nag Panchami day, it is best to not plow the ground since it has the potential to either hurt or kill the snakes that reside there.
+- On Nag Panchami day, it is best not to plough the ground since it has the potential to either hurt or kill the snakes that reside there.

-• Do not sew with needle threads on this day as it is believed to be unlucky and unfavorable.
+- Do not sew with needle threads on this day as it is believed to be unlucky and unfavourable.

 Devotees who pray to Nag Dev on Nag Panchami will be free from all kinds of bad luck owing to malefic planets – Rahu and Ketu.
 As per worshippers, anyone afflicted with Kaal Sarp Dosh can get away from its damaging consequences.
 On this day, it is suggested to perform Kaal Sarp Yog rituals to overcome snake phobia and the possibility of being bitten by snakes.